Create sharded table¶

 );

-The table is by default is split into several shards on a single node cluster.
+The table is by default split into several shards on a single node cluster.
 You can check this by running:

 SHOW CREATE TABLE first_table;